 Got 3 weeks in North Brazil?

 Even better!
-Definitely add in a trip to Natal (below) and Pipa in between Recife and São Luis, though note that the transport between those places isn’t great so your cheapest option afterwards may be to return to Recife to catch a flight or 27-hour (gulp) bus to São Luis.
+Definitely add in a trip to Natal (below) and Pipa in between Maragogi and São Luis, though note that the transport between those places isn’t great so your cheapest option afterwards may be to get to Recife to catch a flight or 27-hour (gulp) bus to São Luis.
+Recife itself is a cool place to spend a couple of days, too.

 An easier beachy alternative is to extend your time in the vibrant city of Salvador, getting the ferry over to Morro de São Paolo for a couple of days.
 If you’re done with the beach life, catch a flight up to Manaus and take some tours down the Amazon river to explore the rainforest.